BoldGrid/boldgrid-backup/readme.txt

 == Description ==

-BoldGrid Backup provides WordPress backup and restoration with update protection.
+WordPress backup and restoration with update protection.

 == Installation ==